AbhinavMalkoochi/browser-agent/README.md

 git clone <your-repo-url>
 cd browser-agent

-# Install dependencies (using uv)
+# Install base dependencies (using uv)
 uv sync

+# Install with LLM backend support (choose one or more)
+uv sync --extra openai      # For OpenAI uv sync --extra anthropic   # For Anthropic uv sync --extra gemini      # For Google Gemini uv sync --extra all-llms    # For all LLM backends

 # Or with pip
-pip install -e .

-# Install with LLM backend support
-pip install -e ".[openai]"      # For OpenAI pip install -e ".[anthropic]"   # For Anthropic pip install -e ".[gemini]"      # For Google Gemini pip install -e ".[all-llms]"    # For all LLM backends
+pip install -e .                  # Base only pip install -e ".[openai]"        # With OpenAI pip install -e ".[anthropic]"     # With Anthropic pip install -e ".[gemini]"        # With Google Gemini pip install -e ".[all-llms]"      # With all LLM backends
 ```

 ### Launch Chrome